SvdZande/Internship_MPD_Bachelors/README.md

 If you perform the analyses above and look at the result of PCA analyses and sample clustering, you might find that the primary inhouse samples (PKC_1/2 and LSC_wt_1/2) are very alike.
 If you want, you can rule out any sample mixups using the _deseq2_wt_vs_TERT_inhouse_v1.1.Rmd_ script, which compares the primary inhouse samples based on their cell type.

 ### Splicing analysis
  Instead of using the environment specified by _r_env_4_1.yml_, make a new environment using the _r_env_4_1_splicing.yml_ file.
 As an input, you need to provide BAM files of two primary LSC replicates and two TERT LSC replicates.
-These BAM files need to be aligned using a splice-sensitive programme (STAR, TopHat) and they need to be indexed.
-Then, you can provide these as input to _splicing_analysis.v1.1.Rmd_.
+These BAM files need to be aligned using a splice-sensitive programme (STAR, TopHat) and they need to be indexed (this can be done using samtools).
+Then, you can provide these as input to _splicing_analysis.v1.2.Rmd_.
 The result will be saved to your results directory and can be used for further analysis in the _deseq2_wt_vs_TERT_LSC_v1.5B.Rmd_ or _deseq2_wt_vs_TERT_overall_v1.2.Rmd_ scripts.

 #
 I hope this code assists you in performing your differential gene/splice analysis.